JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |--------|--------|-------|
 |None    |        |       |

+Returns the internal surface inside the renderer that is being used for the normal map.
+This surface is volatile, like all other GameMaker surfaces, so be careful if you intend to access this surface regularly.
+You can, and should, modify this surface by adding normal map data to it.
+[Multiple functions](NormalMapFunctions) are provided with Bulb for normal map adjustment, though you can use your own if you'd like.
+The normal map uses a positive Z value (blue channel) to point directly towards the camera such that `#7F7FFF` is a "flat" normal.

-This function may return `undefined` if no normal map surface exists for the renderer.
+?> This function may return `undefined` if no normal map surface exists for the renderer.

 &nbsp;